hofstadter-io/cuelm/README.md

 Out of scope

-- Automatic imports, may be able to do something with Helm render and anti-unification.
+- Automatic chart conversions.
+In the future, may be able to do something with Helm render and anti-unification.
   Could at least import a bunch of values to avoid retyping.
 Logic is likely out of scope.